anycable/docs.anycable.io/docs/use-cases/telehealth.md

 ```

 One stream per session (`consultation/<id>`) carries presence and messages.
-WebRTC media flows peer-to-peer; AnyCable carries the signaling and session
+WebRTC media flows peer-to-peer; AnyCable carries only the signaling and session
-state, not the video itself.
+state.

 ## 1. Run the server